aphistic/gomol/README.md

 	// Initialize the loggers
 	gomol.InitLoggers()
 	defer gomol.ShutdownLoggers()

+	// Create a channel on which to receive internal (asynchronous)
+	// logger errors.
+This is optional, but recommended in order to
+	// determine when logging may be dropping messages. ch := make(chan error)

+	go func() {
+		// This consumer is expected to be efficient as writes to
+		// the channel are blocking.
+If this handler is slow, the
+		// user should add a buffer to the channel, or manually
+		// queue and batch errors for processing.

+		for err := range ch {
+			fmt.Printf("[Internal Error] %s\n", err.Error())
+		}
+	}()

+	gomol.SetErrorChan(ch)

 	// Log some debug messages with message-level attrs
 	// that will be sent only with that message